Horse Fly Control

 prevention horse flies

-• Preventative treatments of Maxforce Granular Fly Bait to the perimeter of your property is recommended.
+• Preventative treatments of Maxforce Granular Fly Bait to the perimeter of your property are recommended.

-• Exclusion measures like fixing broken screens doors, or adding screens to every vent and chimney in the home will prevent them from coming in.
-Also, use caulk or foam to seal and fill any slits, gaps or openings where Horse flies might enter the property.
+• Exclusion measures like fixing broken screen doors or adding screens to every vent and chimney in the home will prevent them from coming in.
+Also, use caulk or foam to seal and fill any slits, gaps, or openings where Horse flies might enter the property.

 • If you own a farm, manure management is crucial.
 Remove manure from barn stalls as quickly as possible.
-This includes not only cleaning the barn, but also the water troughs, shady areas, run-in sheds, and gates from any excess excrement.
-Also, make sure your waste areas are sealed with tight lids and are lined with plastic bags.
-This will reduce odors and attract fewer flies waiting to lay eggs around.
+This includes cleaning the barn, water troughs, shady areas, run-in sheds, and gates from any excess excrement.
+Also, make sure your waste areas are sealed with tight lids and lined with plastic bags.
+This will reduce odors and attract fewer flies waiting to lay eggs.

-• If it is possible, keep garbage areas as far away as you can from the barn itself.
+• If possible, keep garbage areas as far away as possible from the barn itself.
 The area where you feed your horses can also be a prime breeding ground.
-Make sure you sweep out the feed room each day to avoid having spilled feed laying out to rot.
-All horse feed should be tightly sealed in containers when not being eaten by the horses.
+Make sure you sweep out the feed room each day to avoid spilled feed laying out to rot.
+All horse feed should be tightly sealed in containers when not eaten by the horses.

 Key Takeaways